Health Management, Policy & Information

 The Health Management, Policy, & Information major prepares students to understand administration and management in private and public health care organizations, formulate and implement health care policies, analyze health care services, or learn about health informatics to improve the quality and safety of patient care services and programs.

-Students have two (2) options— Health Information Technology or Public Health Administration and Policy.
+Students have two (2) options— Health Information Technology or Public Health Administration & Policy.
 Students may apply for a certificate in Health Information Technology.

 Students benefit from the rigorous science core and through the experiential and capstone courses in which they will interface with the community venues that might engage their services after graduation.

 In addition to completion of the Core Requirements, the following requirements apply:

 1) Completion of a minimum of 33 hours of approved upper-division coursework with grades of C- or higher.